danishnaseem05/todays_songs/README.md

 # TodaysSongs

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the directory `lib/todays_songs/` and add the `require_relative "[path]"` to file `lib/todays_songs`.
-To experiment with that code, run `bin/todays_songs` for an interactive prompt.
+Put your Ruby code in the directory `lib/todays_songs/` and add the `require_relative "[path]"` to file `lib/todays_songs.rb`.
+To experiment with that code, declare an instance of that code to file `bin/todays_songs` and run `./bin/todays_songs` in the terminal for an interactive prompt.

 ## Installation